General advice about coronavirus can be found here;

-During the summer months, our fire and rescue service will continue to work hard to maintain the safety of our staff and our communities as we join forces with our partners to ensure your safety remains paramount.
+Our fire and rescue service will continue to work hard to maintain the safety of our staff and our communities as we join forces with our partners to ensure your safety remains paramount.

 But you, the public, still have a really important part to play.

 Firstly - please keep to the social distancing guidelines to help us all stay safe and to help save lives.
 Together we can keep Wales Safe.